muddassir235/faudio/README.md

 Android Audio Library written in a Functional programming style in Kotlin.
 Uses ExoPlayer.

 ## Unique Features
-* A functional programming style API is provided
+* A simple API is provided which leans towards a functional programming style.
 * Arbitray functions can be written to perform actions on the audio
 * Hides away all of the video related features of ExoPlayer so you can focus on your audio application.